indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ## Log Messages

-**msg=prune-ig** This indicates that Shovel has pruned the integration updates table (`shovel.ig_updates`).
-Each time a batch of blocks is indexed, and for each running integration, Shovel will update this table with the latest block number.
-Only the earliest and the latest block number is required for internal book keeping so Shovel will periodically delete all but two records.

 **msg=prune-task** This indicates indicates that Shovel has pruned the task updates table (`shovel.task_updates`).
 Each time that a task (backfill or main) indexes a batch of blocks, the latest block number is saved in the table.
 This is used for unwinding blocks during a reorg.
 On the last couple hundred of blocks are required and so Shovel will delete all but the last couple hundred records.

 **p=16009** This is the local process id on the system.
 This can be useful when debugging process management (ie systemd) or deploys and restarts.